wp-plugins/diarypress/readme.txt

 == Changelog ==

+= 2.1=
+Updated website information and general description, tweaked code ever so slightly for better performance.
+Sorry about the short gap between updates literally hours!
 = 2.0 =
 * Improved code quality, should now work with most major hosting providers
 * Changed the screen which is shown to a user when they are not logged in.
 Now uses standard core code